ferencberes/ds-tools/version_control/README.md

 ReviewNB [website](https://www.reviewnb.com/) and [pricing](https://www.reviewnb.com/#pricing).
 It is free for open source GitHub repositories.

 I enabled the ReviewNB tool for [this repository](https://app.reviewnb.com/ferencberes/ds-tools).
-In order to access content you must login to ReviewNB (e.g. with your GitHub account).
+In order to access the content you must login to ReviewNB (e.g. with your GitHub account).

 A few example resources to observe:
 - [Visualized changes](https://app.reviewnb.com/ferencberes/ds-tools/commit/a960951319bc1470e4459df5f5b6a7fa52ac1869/) for this [commit](https://github.com/ferencberes/ds-tools/commit/a960951319bc1470e4459df5f5b6a7fa52ac1869)